Boom5426/Awesome-Phenotypic-Drug-Discovery/README.md

-# Awesome Phenotypic Drug Discovery & Image-based Cell Profiling
+# Awesome Phenotypic Drug Discovery

 If you have any problems, suggestions or improvements, please submit the issue or PR.